-People and Progress charts the waves of men, women, and families who shaped the history of our area, whether they arrived in bondage, sought refuge or jobs during wartime, or moved in search of a better life.
-They tell a story of the quest for liberty and equality.

-2 A Legacy of Visionary Plans takes a brief look at how four centuries of plans led to the creation of modern Washington.
-The graphics of these first two timelines are true to scale, showing the actual length of the colonial period relative to our modern era.

-3 Landmarks and Milestones is a more detailed timeline introducing thematic periods and major accomplishments in DC history.
-The scale of this timeline stretches twice, after the city's founding and the Civil War, adjusting to a faster pace of change.

-4 A Succession of Eras discusses historical themes and the major concerns of different periods in the city's development, showing how the patterns of local history relate to major events.
+- People and Progress charts the waves of men, women, and families who shaped the history of our area, whether they arrived in bondage, sought refuge or jobs during wartime, or moved in search of a better life.
+They tell a story of the quest for liberty and equality. - A Legacy of Visionary Plans takes a brief look at how four centuries of plans led to the creation of modern Washington.
+The graphics of these first two timelines are true to scale, showing the actual length of the colonial period relative to our modern era. - Landmarks and Milestones is a more detailed timeline introducing thematic periods and major accomplishments in DC history.
+The scale of this timeline stretches twice, after the city's founding and the Civil War, adjusting to a faster pace of change. - 4 A Succession of Eras discusses historical themes and the major concerns of different periods in the city's development, showing how the patterns of local history relate to major events.
 These essays align with the periods of the second timeline.

-- Estimated 300 Nacochtanke people on the Anacostia River 1600 1700 1650 ()Wars III Nacochtanke village War on the Susquehannocks attacked and burned Civil Rights 1665 about 10,500 BC 1607 Maryland Assembly First human settlement of the Jamestown founded, authorizes slavery Mid-Atlantic region\ first permanent \(currently accepted) English settlement in North America
+1600 1750 1750 Wars Nacochtanke village attacked and burned Civil Rights 1665

+about 10,500 BC First human settlement of the Mid-Atlantic region (currently accepted) 1607

+Jamestown founded, first permanent

+English settlement in North America